 Past Events

-Colours of Peace: Moving Beyond Orange and Green (seminar) – Tuesday 18 June 2024
+Colours of Peace: Moving Beyond Orange & Green (seminar) – Tuesday 18 June 2024

 The Peace Builders project launched in Belfast Castle with Colours of Peace, the first of a series of quarterly peacebuilding seminars for participants from migrant and ethnic minority backgrounds.
 The day included presentations from Avila Kilmurray (Social Change Initiative), Dr David Mitchell (Trinity College Dublin), and Ricky Irwin (TEO Race Equality Unit), a Mediation NI workshop on handling conflict, and breakout group dialogues on a range of themes.

-Exploring Conflict Legacies: Shared Space and Contested Memory in Derry/Londonderry (day trip) – Tuesday 10 September 2024
+Exploring Conflict Legacies: Shared Space & Contested Memory in Derry/Londonderry (day trip) – Tuesday 10 September 2024

 Participants in the Peace Builders project visited Derry/Londonderry to explore different perspectives on conflict legacies, peacebuilding, and the constitutional future.
 The trip included presentations and tours at The New Gate Arts & Culture Centre, The Siege Museum, and The Museum of Free Derry.